nj572/hello-world/README.md

 # hello-world
-This is my first repositoryused to help learn how to share
+This is my first repository used to help learn how to share

+My name is Nick